UCL/research-computing-with-cpp/07performance/sec03Optimisation.md

     11f2:	48 3d 90 01 00 00    	cmp    $0x190,%rax
     11f8:	75 e6                	jne    11e0 <main+0xa0>
 ```
-- The loop condition is evaluated at the end of the first iteration, and now compares values in two registers a register with the value `0x190` (400).
+- The loop condition is evaluated at the end of the first iteration, and now compares the value in the `%rax` (64-bit accumulator) register with the value `0x190` (400).
 - `jne    11e0 <main+0xa0>` jumps back to the start of the loop if the values in these are not equal.
 - The value in `%rax` which represents the loop iteration variable is now advanced by `0x10` (16), resulting in 25 iterations.
 This is what we might expect given that we are using an SIMD register which can handle 4 32-bit integers at a time.
     - Note that although I have multiple SIMD registers, I can still only perform one instruction at a time, which means I can't do more than 4 integer additions at once.